xrrocha/dssg/README.md

         - `%o` ➜ the output file name (optional. depending on converter)
         - Use double percentage sign to escape literals if needed (`%%i`, `%%o`)

-If the same input extension appears more than once in the file, the last occurrence wins.
-This policy enables user configuration to override built-in conversions when needed.
+If the same input extension is specified than once, the last occurrence wins.
+This policy enables user-provided configuration to override built-in conversions when needed.

 ## More on Usage